Patrick Stewart: Relationships and children

-Stewart and his first wife, Sheila Falconer, divorced in 1990 after 24 years of marriage.
-They have two children, son Daniel and daughter Sophia.
-Daniel is a stage and screen actor, and has appeared alongside his father in the 1993 TV film Death Train, the sitcom Blunt Talk, and the 1992 Star Trek: The Next Generation episode "The Inner Light", playing his son.
+Stewart married his first wife, Sheila Falconer, in 1966; they divorced in 1990.
+Together, they have a son, Daniel, and a daughter, Sophia.
+Daniel is also an actor, and appeared alongside his father in the film Death Train, the sitcom Blunt Talk, and the Star Trek: The Next Generation episode "The Inner Light", playing his son in the latter.

-In 1997, Stewart became engaged to Wendy Neuss, one of the producers of Star Trek: The Next Generation.
-They married on 25 August 2000, and divorced three years later.

-Four months before his divorce from Neuss, Stewart played opposite actress Lisa Dillon in a production of The Master Builder, and the two were romantically involved until 2007.
+In 1997, Stewart became engaged to American producer Wendy Neuss, one of the producers of Star Trek: The Next Generation.
+They married on 25 August 2000 and divorced three years later.
+Four months before his divorce from Neuss, Stewart co-starred with English actress Lisa Dillon in a production of The Master Builder, and the two were romantically involved until 2007.

-In 2008, Stewart began dating Sunny Ozell, a singer and songwriter based in Brooklyn, New York, whom Stewart met while performing in Macbeth at the Brooklyn Academy of Music.
-He purchased a home in the Park Slope neighbourhood of Brooklyn in August 2012 and subsequently began living there with Ozell.
-In March 2013, it was reported that they were engaged, and they married in September 2013 with Ian McKellen performing the ceremony.
+In 2008, Stewart began dating American singer and songwriter Sunny Ozell, whom he met while performing in Macbeth at the Brooklyn Academy of Music.
+He purchased a home in Brooklyn's Park Slope neighbourhood in August 2012, and subsequently began living there with Ozell.
+In March 2013, it was reported that they were engaged, and they married in September 2013 with Ian McKellen officiating.
 In 2020, Stewart revealed that his marriage to Ozell in Nevada had not been legally binding because McKellen's marriage credentials were not valid in Nevada.
-The couple subsequently held an impromptu and official second ceremony with McKellen at a Mexican restaurant in Los Angeles shortly after the Nevada ceremony.
+Upon learning that McKellen's credentials would not be valid, the couple held a secret official ceremony with McKellen at a Mexican restaurant in Los Angeles a couple weeks prior to the Nevada ceremony.